 Can you design a craft project that you could teach to school-aged children?
 If your craft is school-appropriate, you could find plenty of opportunities here.

 My youngest son just made an adorable hand built, one-eyed monster pottery dish at school.
 My friend, who is a local potter, came into his school, and taught his class.
-They were finished within a single lesson, and she brought the pots home to her studio to fire in her kiln, then she delivered them back to the school.
+They were finished within a single lesson.
+She brought the pots home to her studio to fire in her kiln, then she delivered them back to the school.
 Parents paid a reasonable fee to pay for her time, expertise, and materials.

 You'll likely need to complete a police background check to work within schools.
 Check with your local school or school board, and they will let you know the requirements.
 Then brainstorm a list of all of the teachers you know, and start asking if they'd be interested in doing a special craft project in their class.
 Many schools and teachers are happy to have guests from the community enrich their student's learning.